blazium-engine/blazium/README.md

 ### Binary downloads

-Official binaries for the Blazium editor and the export templates will be found [on the Blazium website](https://blazium.app) once it's set up.
+Official binaries for the Blazium editor can be found [on the Blazium website](https://blazium.app/download/prebuilt-binaries)
-The [GitHub page](https://github.com/blazium-engine/blazium) contains action artifacts that can be tested until then.

 ### Compiling from source